 You may know Larry as the WVIA Radio Program Manager and afternoon classical music host, but he’s also interviewed celebrities, public figures, and politicians over the decades.
 He’ll sit down with leaders, experts, and neighbors to go beyond the headlines and get the real story behind issues that affect your and your community.

 WVIA Radio Program Manager and afternoon classical music host, Larry Vojtko began his tenure at the station in 1982 as the early morning host/announcer.
-He is also the producer and host of most of the concert & public affairs broadcasts for the station.
-During his tenure Larry has interviewed many celebrities and musicians of international renown as well as public figures and politicians.
-Larry also serves as moderator over the years for numerous congressional debates held at WVIA.
+He is also the producer and host of most of the concert broadcasts for the station.
+During his tenure Larry has interviewed many celebrities and musicians of international renown such as clarinetist Richard Stoltzman, pianists Leon Fleisher and Jean-Yves Thibaudet, baroque cellist Anner Bylsma, conductor/composer Gunther Schuller, and bass Paul Plishka.
+He also organizes and produces the WVIA "Simply Grand" series of in-studio classical concerts.
+In May 2003, Larry led the Northeastern Pennsylvania Philharmonic in concert as guest conductor, an honor bestowed in observance of Larry’s 20th anniversary with WVIA.